Optimization of stochastic lossy transport networks and applications to power grids: Model description

 where $\mathbf{e}_i$ denotes the vector with a $1$ in the $i$-th coordinate and $0$'s elsewhere.
 The \textit{total effective resistance} of a graph $G$ is then defined as

 The same quantity is also known as \textit{Kirchhoff index} when the network $G$ is such that all the edge weights are equal to $1$.
-This is a key quantity that measures how well connected the network is and for this reason has been extensively studied and rediscovered in various contexts, such as complex network analysis~\cite{Ellens2011}, theoretical chemistry, see~\cite{Zhou2008} and references therein for an overview, and probability theory~\cite{Doyle2000}.
-In the context of electrical networks the total effective resistance $\rt(G)$ is shown in~\cite{GBS08} to be proportional to the average power dissipated in a resistive network $(G,w)$ when random i.i.d.~currents with zero mean and unit variance are injected at the nodes.
+As mentioned in the introduction, the total effective resistance has been used in various contexts~\cite{Ellens2011,Zhou2008} to quantify how well connected a given network is.
+In the context of electrical networks the total effective resistance $\rt(G)$ is shown in~\cite{GBS08} to be proportional to the average power dissipated in a resistive DC network $(G,w)$ when random i.i.d.~currents with zero mean and unit variance are injected at the nodes.

-We can look at the network $(G,w,\a)$ with controllable loads introduced earlier as a flexible transport network, where the load-sharing coefficients $\a_1,\dots,\a_n$ can be tuned to respond optimally to specific stochastic load fluctuations.
+We can look at the network $(G,w,\a)$ with controllable loads introduced earlier as a flexible transport network, where the load-sharing factors $\a_1,\dots,\a_n$ can be tuned to respond optimally to specific stochastic load fluctuations.
 In this respect, we claim that the quantity $\E \cH_s(\a)$ can be seen as a (rescaled) \textit{generalized} total effective resistance that measures how ``robust'' the network $(G,w,\a)$ is against stochastic load fluctuations with covariance structure $\bS$.
-To further corroborate this claim, we now show that the expected total loss reduces to the classical total effective resistance $\rt(G)$ in the special case where the load-sharing coefficients are all equal, i.e.,~$\a_i=1/n$ for every $i=1,\dots,n$, and the stochastic load fluctuations are i.i.d.~random variables with with zero mean and unit variance, i.e.,~$\bS=I$.
+To further corroborate this claim, we now show that the expected total loss reduces to the classical total effective resistance $\rt(G)$ in the special case where the load-sharing factors are all equal, i.e.,~$\a_i=1/n$ for every $i=1,\dots,n$, and the stochastic load fluctuations are i.i.d.~random variables with with zero mean and unit variance, i.e.,~$\bS=I$.
 Using~\eqref{eq:EHs}, the expected total loss due to fluctuations rewrites as

 where in the last step we use the well-known identity $\rt(G) = n \cdot \tr(L^+)$ proved by~\cite{KR93} that relates the total effective resistance of a graph with its spectrum.

 Rayleigh's monotonicity principle~\cite{Doyle2000} states that the pairwise effective resistance $R_{i,j}$ is a non-increasing function of the edge weights and, as a consequence, also the total effective resistance $\rt(G)$ is.
 The following proposition, proved in Appendix~\ref{app:a}, shows that a similar property also holds for $\cH(\a)$: regardless of the load-sharing vector $\a$, the total power loss does not increase when edges are added or weights are increased.